lbastigk/Nebulite/doc/Commands.md

 ```
 Asserts that the current JSON value is a basic value (not object or array or null).
-If the value is not a basic value, the transformation fails and the program exits
+If the value is not a basic value, the transformation fails and the program exits.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |assert type value -> {value,<Exception thrown if not value>}
 ```